 How good does my credit have to be?

 Your credit doesn’t have to be perfect to get a merchant account.
 Applying for a merchant account is not like applying for a mortgage.
 How strong your credit needs to be depends on the type of merchant account that you are applying for, the amount of processing volume you are requesting, and the average ticket amount that you are declaring.

 An inquiry from a processing bank on your credit report doesn’t look bad and will not adversely affect your credit rating.

 Does my personal credit affect my rates and fees?

 Personal credit does not affect the rates and fees of your merchant account.
-A merchant with outstanding credit could get an account with the same rates and fees as a merchant with weak credit, assuming that the merchant with weak credit is approved.
+A business owner with outstanding credit could get an account with the same rates and fees as a merchant with weak credit, assuming that the business owner with weak credit is approved.

 Even though personal credit doesn’t directly impact the rates and fees of a merchant account, it can indirectly impact the overall cost and operation of the account if a rolling reserve or ACH delay is required.
 If the principal signer on a merchant account has weak credit, a processor may require an ACH delay or rolling reserve in order to mitigate the higher perceived risk of the account.

 Can my existing merchant account be revoked if I have bad credit?